GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 <div class="text-italic-quoted">“...you've only... ever been average.”</div>

-Back then—even if just for a few moments—she seemed like her past self.
+Back then—even if it was just for a few moments—she seemed like her past self.
 Having returned to the very same person we knew ever since our childhood.
 Now, however...
 Misa-nee appeared a lot more distant than ever before.

 Just how many days would pass by until she woke up?
-And the very moment her eyes were about to open... just what would remain—of that boastful and incredibly haughty Misa-nee, the two of us came to like that much?
+And the very moment her eyes were about to open: Just what would remain of that boastful and incredibly haughty Misa-nee, the two of us came to like that much?

 Shaking of my memories, I took out my PokeCom and opened the documents viewer.